beechit/TYPO3_Welcome/README.md

 Adjusting the view(s) of the news extension
 -------------------------------------------

-After you installed the news extension you probably also want to adjust the view of the news list/ detail-page to your needs.
-To do this a few steps are needed and you can adjust the templates of news in the site_template.
+After installing the news extension you probably also want to adjust the view of the news list/ detail-page to your needs.
+To do this a few steps are needed and you can should ajust(override) the templates of news in your own site_template.

 Adjusting the view is own extension is mentioning TYPO3 to first look in your extension to the news templates.
 If the template is found here this template is used otherwise the template of news is found. (are none of the templates are found you get an exception).